 Both these need to be set in order so that the 32-bit and 64-bit software is properly controlled.

 It is available at Sourceforge.com.
 Do read the detailed documentation there.
-It works on Windows 10.
+It works on Windows 11 and Windows 10.

 A word of caution – Configuring any incorrect settings may hamper the normal functioning of the system., so use it with care.